holderbaum/resume/resume.md

 ## I am a Pragmatist.

 I truly believe that picking the right tool for the job is much more valuable than becoming a master of a single trade.
-Working with many different clients and industries is enabling me to acquire a wide range of skills:
+Here is a a partial list of my
+skills:

 \vspace{\baselineskip}
 \begin{minipage}[t]{0.3\textwidth}